-As of December 31, 2023, the Company only had operations that were located in Canada and the United States.
+As of June 30, 2024, the Company only had operations that were located in Canada and the United States.

-The Company may also decide in the future to commence operations in another country.
+The Company may decide in the future to commence operations in another country.
 As such, the Company may be exposed to various levels of political, economic and other risks and uncertainties associated with operating in a foreign jurisdiction.